berehovskyi/apex-stream/README.md

 - ### Sorting

-A `sort` operation returns a sorted stream considering sort order and `Comparator` function.
+A `sort` operation returns a sorted stream considering the sort order and `Comparator` function.

 Sort accounts according to default order: